Ramsirambo/Ramsirambo/README.md

 - 👋 Hi, I’m @Ramsirambo
 - 👀 I’m interested in ...
 GitHub
-- 🌱 I’m currently learning ... create links
+- 🌱 I’m currently learning ...  to create links
 - 💞️ I’m looking to collaborate on ... any one
 - 📫 How to reach me ... kiprutoemmanuel257@gmail.com
 - 😄 Pronouns: ...